jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 I will present the design starting with a `Shape` contract and then expand the design with extending classes as it progresses.

 The code examples include details that are not presented in the UML class diagrams.
 Keep this in mind when comparing them.
-The implementation takes precedence over the design, and the UML diagrams are intended to explain structure, not to be a complete specification.
+The implementation takes precedence over the design, and the UML diagrams are intended to explain structure.
+They are not a complete specification.

 I'm also fond of declaring attributes and methods as `final` when possible.
 Since the design features Template Method, I want to ensure that extending classes don't violate Template Method behaviors by overriding them, even if unintentionally.
 This becomes important later when composites and registries interact, and without `final`, subtle overrides could silently violate Prototype acquisition semantics while still compiling correctly.